-If the MAC core is configured to have the FCS field passed in by the user, the transmission timing is as depicted in Figure 3-18.
-In this case, it is the responsibility of the user to ensure that the frame meets the Ethernet minimum frame length requirements.
+If the MAC core is configured to have the FCS field passed in by you, the transmission timing is as depicted in Figure 3-18.
+In this case, it is your responsibility to ensure that the frame meets the Ethernet minimum frame length requirements.
 If frame length requirements are not met, the core appends zeroes at the end of the supplied frame to meet the minimum frame length.
-Although this does not cause the Transmitter Statistics

-Vector to indicate a bad frame, it results in an errored frame as received by the link partner MAC (due to the detection of an FCS error).
+Although this does not cause the Transmitter Statistics Vector to indicate a bad frame, it results in an errored frame as received by the link partner MAC (due to the detection of an FCS error).